shenweichen/DeepCTR/docs/source/Features.md

 ## Overview

-With the great success of deep learning,DNN-based techniques have been widely used in CTR estimation task.
+With the great success of deep learning,DNN-based techniques have been widely used in CTR prediction task.

-DNN based CTR estimation models consists of the following 4 modules:
+DNN based CTR prediction models usually have following 4 modules:
 `Input,Embedding,Low-order&High-order Feature Extractor,Prediction`

 - Input&Embedding